 These new young scientists worked with the pilots, but with considerable difficulty as none of the pilots had any scientific training and were only able to express opinions and feeling about flight rather than providing the kind of data and detail the scientists required.
 They.sometimes went up as "observers" to try and gain a better understanding of the pilot's viewpoint.
 Lindemann had no patience with these prima donna flyers for whom flying was more an art than a science.

 The scientists pleaded with their boss, O'Gorman, to be permitted to learn to fly to conduct their own testing, but to no avail.
-O'Gorman insisted that pilots and scientists learned to co-operate; he maintained that the War Office would never grant permission so he never asked.
+O'Gorman insisted that pilots and scientists learned to co-operate; he maintained that the War Office would never grant permission so he never bothered to ask.
 Perhaps the real reason was that the one scientist he had allowed to fly, Ted Busk, had been burnt to death over Farnborough.

 Everything changed during 1916 when Farnborough's status as a "Factory", yet being a Government-supported organisation, was considered unfair to the new aircraft industry.
 The political storm, churned up by the press, led to O'Gorman being made a scapegoat and he left Farnborough under a cloud.

-Lindemann and Farren seized the new opportunity.
-Without delay they concocted a letter to the War Office, persuading the temporary Superintendent to send it and requesting permission to learn to fly.
+Lindemann and Farren seized this potential opportunity.
+Without delay they concocted a letter to the War Office requesting permission to learn to fly and persuading the temporary Superintendent to send it.
 Approval was immediately granted!